UC-MACSS/persp-analysis/students/tyan_alexander/Alexander_Tyan_-_Assignment_5.md

 hand, this may not be as big of a problem, as many protest-goers already gather online to organize and end up attending the protest.
 Perhaps volunteers could be recruited in such online communities as they may be a priori motivated to attend.
+One may object and find that volunteers may be reluctant to have their personal devices used for the study.
-Framing the task as participating in studying the protest movement and contributing to research may further motivate such potential volunteers online, as motivation is an important part of designing a mass collaboration project (Salganik 2017).
+However, framing the task as participating in studying the protest movement and contributing to research may motivate such potential volunteers online, as motivation is an important part of designing a mass collaboration project (Salganik 2017).
 Although of course it is hard to predict the success of scaling up such a recruitment project and it may end up not working out due to volunteers’ privacy concerns for installing said phone applications on their phones.

 Another challenge with this DDC is the ethical component.
 A study may require the volunteers to be properly trained as defined by the IRB process.
 But administering such training to many volunteers across large geographic distances may be a challenge and it is not clear whether completing such training online would be sufficient to get the IRB approval.

-One must acknowledge that there are many challenges to this project and perhaps the path already chosen by the original design method is already doing a sufficiently good job.
+One must acknowledge that there are many challenges to this project, including but not limited to: hesitation to use personal devices, political sensitivities, volunteer quality and numbers, etc. Perhaps the path already chosen by the original design method is already doing a sufficiently good job.
+As Salganic (2017) points out, this may be a project that is not suited for the pursuit of scale and the best approach is to keep the sampling small because of hurdles mentioned above.

 ### InfluenzaNet: